-In addition to Provision Map reviews, a pupil with an Education Health Care Plan (EHCP), formerly known as a Statement of Need, will also have a formal Annual Review.
-This meeting is attended by the Parent, SENCo, Class Teacher, pupil, support staff, external agencies and, when necessary, by the Educational Psychologist and a representative from the Local Authority.
+In addition to Provision Map reviews, a pupil with an Education Health Care Plan (EHCP), will also have a formal Annual Review.
+This meeting is attended by the parent, SENCo, class teacher, pupil, support staff, external agencies and, when necessary, by the Educational Psychologist and a representative from the Local Authority.
 A Year 6 Annual Review will normally be attended by the SENDCo of the pupil's allocated secondary school.
 Subsequently, the Head teacher's report of this meeting is sent to County Hall along with copies of all reports and recommendations.